-Title: Farm Policies

-Position Number: II-A-1
+Title: Farm Policies TBR Dec.
+2022/EXP 2023 Position Number: II-A-1

-Background: In future farm policy we support these long-term concepts to ensure prosperity for America's agricultural industry.
-We will evaluate and support farm policy that will ensure that American farmers are globally competitive, market responsive, environmentally responsible and that provides producers with access to world markets, access to capital, access to advances of technology and risk management.
+Background: In future farm policy we support the following long-term principles to ensure prosperity for America's agricultural industry.
+We will evaluate and support farm policy that will ensure that American farmers are globally competitive, market responsive, and environmentally responsible.
+We will strive to provides producers with access to world markets, access to capital, access to advances of technology and risk management tools.

-- 1. Support a program that: - a) is compatible with organization goals for WTO negotiations; - b) allows producers to make business and planting decisions based on market forces; - c) allows market forces to determine supply rather than government decision making; - d) allows payments to all size farms; - e) promotes profitability but does not guarantee it; - f) includes voluntary conservation practices and is adequately funded to encourage program participation to continue conservation of land and other natural resources; - g) will provide federal funding for research, domestic and international market development; - h) will provide federal funding delivered to state and local control for rural economic development; - i.) includes revenue-based insurance as a component of a safety net; - j.) is designed to be fiscally responsible; and - i.) include a crop-specific FSA program designed to complement the crop insurance program. - 2.
+- 1. Support a program that: - a) is compatible with organization goals for WTO negotiations; - b) allows producers to make business and planting decisions based on market forces; - c) allows market forces to determine supply rather than government decision making; - d) allows payments to all size farms; - e) promotes profitability but does not guarantee it; - f) includes voluntary conservation practices and is adequately funded to encourage program participation to continue conservation of land and other natural resources; - g) will provide federal funding for research, domestic and international market development; - h) will provide federal funding delivered to state and local control for rural economic development; - i.) includes revenue-based insurance as a component of a safety net; - j.) is designed to be fiscally responsible; and - k.) include a crop-specific FSA program designed to complement the crop insurance program. - 2.
 Support a farm bill that includes both farm programs and a nutrition title. - 3.
-Oppose any effort to lower the payment limits. - 4.
-Oppose lowering of Adjusted Gross Income (AGI) limits to qualify for farm program benefits below current levels. - 5.
-USDA should use the Posted County Price as the average of the two adjusted terminal prices for the county.
+Oppose any effort to lower the payment limits. - Oppose lowering of Adjusted Gross Income (AGI) limits to qualify for farm program benefits below current levels. - 5.
+USDA should use the Posted County Price as the average of the two adjusted terminal prices for the county. - If any public environmental demands or regulations are placed on private land, the loss of income, loss of property value including the cost of capital improvements to make those changes should be paid by the public. - 7.
+We support legislation requiring a "Good Neighbor" policy for Federal and State-owned land, including but not limited to existing property lines, management of noxious weeds, trees, and general care of the land. - 8.
+Support legislation that allows land and easements purchased for mitigation projects in specific areas or regions (i.e. watersheds, Loess Hills) be allowed to cross comply for other state and federal mitigation projects in that same area or region to help minimize impacts to private land ownership and counties and states tax revenue.

 Title: Farm Program Implementation TBR Dec.
-2019/EXP 2020
+2022/EXP 2023 Position Number: II-A-2